-The Committee of Management of the Australian Rail, Tram and Bus Industry Union, West Australian Branch (the WA Branch) has prepared this operating report in order to satisfy the requirements of section 254 of the Fair Work (Registered Organisations) Act 2009 and regulation 159 of the Fair Work (Registered Organisations) Regulations 2009.
+The committee of management of the Australian Rail, Tram and Bus Industry Union, West Australian PTA Branch ("the Union") have prepared this operating report in order to satisfy the requirements of section 254 of the Fair Work (Registered Organisations) Act 2009 and regulation 159 of the Fair Work (Registered Organisations) Regulations 2009.
 This operating report is for the financial year ending 31 December 2020.

-Review of the WA Branch's principal activities
+Review of the Union's principal activities

-The WA Branch is a branch of the Australian Rail, Tram and Bus Industry Union.
-Generally, the WA Branch covers employees who are employed in or in connection with the railway and tramway industries throughout Western Australia, but not those who are employed in the Public Transport Authority of Western Australia.
+The Union is an association of employees.
+The Union covers employees who are employed in or in connection with the railway, and tramway industries and who are employed in the Public Transport Authority of Western Australia.

-The committee of management has reviewed the principal activities of the WA Branch.
-The principal activities of the WA Branch in the financial year ended 31 December 2020 were:
+The committee of management has reviewed the principal activities of the Union.
+The principal activities of the Union in the financial year ended 31 December 2020 were: